alphagov/digitalmarketplace-contained/README.md

 When this script ends you should be able to hit `http://localhost` from your browser (host environment) and see a DMp webpage (or most likely a Flask error page from the container at this stage of development).

+## Managing the environment

+Utilities to manage the environment can be found in the `resources-for-container/files/utils` folder, which is copied onto the container - typically, those utilities need to be run on the container.

+Ideally, we will have time to provide a more integrated and convenient management "consolle" at some point.

 ## TODO
 * Look at `TODO` comments in the files